 PureKana secures RiteAid as a customer

 The Company secured RiteAid as a key customer in the first quarter of 2020 for its offline business (B2B segment).
 The first shipment of products occurred in May 2020.
-In addition to our strong online platform, in Q3 2020 PureKana will be distributed in the food, drug, and convenience channels.

 PureKana launches AM/PM products